open99-community/open99/README.md

 # windows99
 ![Vercel status](https://therealsujitk-vercel-badge.vercel.app/?app=windows99)
 ## About
 Windows99 is an open-sourced Web OS, similar to Windows93 or Windows96.
-You can view a similar version at [this site](https://itspablo.glitch.me), and view the source code right on this repo.
+It is based on the System41 open99 project, and
 ### Projects
 | Project                                                                         | Short description                                  |
 |---------------------------------------------------------------------------------|----------------------------------------------------|